Australia's Ampol may shut Lytton oil refinery on slackening demand

 Ampol restarted the Lytton refinery in September after a four-month shut-down, but said on Thursday its year-to-date earnings loss had swelled to A$141 million ($101 million).

-Under the review, it would consider closing or permanently transitioning the refinery to an import model, as well continuing existing operations and other alternate models of oepration.
+Under the review, it would consider closing or permanently transitioning the refinery to an import model, as well as continuing existing operations and other alternate models of operation.
 It would look at the necessary investments for each option.

 The move by Ampol, formerly known as Caltex Australia, comes despite an offer from the Australian government of incentives worth A$2.3 billion to refiners to keep the country’s four remaining oil refineries open for the sake of national security.